-The reported spend for visits include any spending associated (excluding fares) with the visit, which occur before, during or after the trip.
+The reported spend for visits include any spending associated (excluding fares) with the visit, that occur before, during or after the trip.

 Parts of the bulletin refer to countries visited abroad.
-It should be noted that if a UK resident visited more than one country on a trip abroad, the country recorded as visited in this publication is the country that was visited for the longest period.
+It should be noted that if a UK resident visited more than one country on a trip abroad, the country recorded as visited in this bulletin is the country that was visited for the longest period.

-Estimates are subject to sampling error, and confidence intervals are provided to help you interpret the estimates (see background note: Accuracy of IPS estimates).
-Further guidance is available about the-quality of overseas travel and tourism estimates.
+Estimates are subject to sampling error and confidence intervals are provided to help you interpret the estimates (see the Accuracy of IPS estimates section for more information).
+Further guidance is available about the quality-of-overseas-travel and tourism-estimates.